-For meetings on or after Feb.
-1, 2022, generally vote against director elections at companies where the postelection board contains no female directors.
+Generally vote against director elections at companies where the post-election board contains no female directors.

 - For bundled elections, vote against the entire slate. - For unbundled elections, vote against the chair of the Nominating Committee or chair of the committee designated with the responsibility of a nominating committee, or all such committee members if no committee chair has been identified.
 In case no nominating committee has been disclosed, vote against the chair of the board, or the entire board if no board chair has been identified.